ymotongpoo/aqd-workshop/workshop/03-sandbox.md

 When you are working with your projects, you might encounter occasional errors when using @workspace.
 One of the most common issues I have seen is where as the local project files change (perhaps due to git checkout) @workspace can sometimes provide incorrect guidance based on files that are no longer there.
 When this happens, I stop and restart the service.
 To do this:

-1/ From the Amazon Q menu on the bottom of the VSCode status bar , select O'pen Settings" 2/ Navigate to the "Amazon Q: Workspace Index"
+1/ From the Amazon Q menu on the bottom of the VSCode status bar , select "Open Settings" 2/ Navigate to the "Amazon Q: Workspace Index"
 3/ Untick the box, wait a few seconds, and then re-tick the box.

-When you click on the OUTPUT tab and then select the pull down menu, you may see multiple Amazon Q Language Server log entries.
-Try them all, and you should see in one of them, the indexing process starting.

 **Clear out cache**

 Occasionally stopping and restarting the Workspace Index will not resolve the issue.
 Opening the logs will show error messages (a common one I have seen is a Fais index failure).
 When this happens, it is often best to delete the cache and get Amazon Q to reindex.
-You can find the location of the cache by looking at the Amazon Q Language Server logs.
+You can find the location of the cache by looking at the Amazon Q logs.
 Here is an extract from mine:

 ```
 [Info  - 16:02:49] bm25 indexing complete, time: 0.92ms